-Non-surgical facial rejuvenation procedures are becoming increasingly popular among facial cosmetic patients in Oakland, CA. This is not surprising – the chance to reverse some signs of aging with a short procedure, involving almost no down time and a very easy recovery, is very appealing.
+Non-surgical facial rejuvenation procedures are becoming increasingly popular among facial cosmetic patients in San Francisco Bay Area.
+This is not surprising – the chance to reverse some signs of aging with a short procedure, involving almost no down time and a very easy recovery, is very appealing.
 Filler injections fit this description, and are among the most popular procedures performed at the Aesthetic Facial Plastic Surgery Our Clinic.
 Below, you will find a complete introduction to the facial fillers we use.

 How Fillers Work